 (2) All manufactured home parks shall be well drained and be located so that the drainage of the park area will not endanger any water supply.
 No wastewater from manufactured homes or recreational camping vehicles shall be deposited on the surface of the ground.
 All sewage and other water carried wastes shall be discharged into a municipal sewage system whenever available.
 When a municipal sewage system is not available, a sewage disposal system acceptable to the state commissioner of health shall be provided.

 (3) No manufactured home shall be located closer than three feet to the side lot lines of a manufactured home park, if the abutting property is improved property, or closer than ten feet to a public street or alley.
 Each individual site shall abut or face on a driveway or clear unoccupied space of not less than 16 feet in width, which space shall have unobstructed access to a public highway or alley.
-There shall be an open space of at least ten feet between the sides of adjacent manufactured homes including their attachments and at least three feet between manufactured homes when parked end to end.
-The space between manufactured homes may be used for the parking of motor vehicles and other property, if the vehicle or other property is parked at least ten feet from the nearest adjacent manufactured home position.
+There shall be a space of at least ten feet between the sides of adjacent manufactured homes including their attachments and at least three feet between manufactured homes when parked end to end.
+The space between manufactured homes may be used for the parking of motor vehicles and other property.
 The requirements of this paragraph shall not apply to recreational camping areas and variances may be granted by the state commissioner of health in manufactured home parks when the variance is applied for in writing and in the opinion of the commissioner the variance will not endanger the health, safety, and welfare of manufactured home park occupants.

 (4) An adequate supply of water of safe, sanitary quality shall be furnished at each manufactured home park or recreational camping area.
 The source of the water supply shall first be approved by the state Department of Health.